The war between cost efficiency and weight reduction has the automotive industry pushing for advancements in high-strength classes of steel.

-The standards set in these large industries for top quality, strength, and cost effectiveness paves the way for more advancements in steel crafting.
+The standards set in these large industries for top quality, strength, and cost-effectiveness pave the way for more advancements in steel crafting.

 The automotive industry is one of the major consumers of steel and till now, the demand for steel is continuing to rise.
 This has been a challenge for metallurgists and metal manufacturers to continue to boost the production of steel to support the rigid requirements coming from large automotive industries.